HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Evaluation

-\item \textbf{Code} evaluation uses HumanEval \cite{humaneval} dataset includes 164 programming problems with a function signature, docstring, body, and several unit tests.
-They were handwritten to ensure not to be included in the training set of code generation models. \end{itemize}
+\textbf{Code} evaluation uses HumanEval \cite{humaneval} dataset including 164 programming problems with a function signature, docstring, body, and several unit tests.
+They were handwritten to ensure not present in the training set of the models.